-This course examines specific aspects of critical incidents in intelligence/counterintelligence.
+This course examines specific aspects of critical incidents in intelligence/ counterintelligence.
 It is designed so it may be taken as an independent study or with a small group of students so topics of individual research interest in this area may be pursued.
 Under the instructor's guidance, the directed readings, the final project, and any other assignments will be set forth.
 The course will provide an opportunity for the enhancement of subject matter knowledge and expertise.

-NSAM 5566 - Directed Readings in Analysis of Open Source Intelligence

-This course examines specific aspects of analyzing open source intelligence.
-It is designed so it may be taken as an independent study or with a small group of students so topics of individual research interest in this area may be pursued.
+NSAM 5566 - Directed Readings in Analysis of Open Source Intelligence designed so it may be taken as an independent study or with a small group of students so topics of individual research interest in this area may be pursued.
 Under the instructor's guidance, the directed readings, the final project, and any other assignments will be set forth.
 The course will provide an opportunity for the enhancement of subject matter knowledge and expertise.